China promises Pakistan support as Khan tells of 'very difficult' economy

 “Countries go in cycles.
 They have their high points, they have their low points.
 Unfortunately, our country is going through a low point at the moment with two very big deficits, a fiscal deficit and a current account deficit.
 And so we, as I’ve said, have come to learn.”

-Xi told Khan that he highly valued the two country’s relations, reaffirming they were “all-weather” friends.
+Xi told Khan that he highly valued the “all-weather” friendship between the two countries.

 “I attach great importance to China-Pakistan relations and am willing to work together with the prime minister to strengthen the China-Pakistan all-weather strategic partnership and build a new era of China-Pakistan destiny,” Xi said.